Install from CRANinstall.packages("data.table")

 Grouped calculations and complex objects inside a data.table

-i.e. a separate regression for each month of our dataset.
+# Let's run a separate regression of arrival delay on# departure delay for each month _inside_ our data.table

 Grouped aggregations when reshaping